phosid/Linux-Configuration-Project/README.md

 11. Connect back to SSH using the browser.
 Once the key pairs are generated, we need to update the server with the `.pub` key. run `mkdir .ssh` within your home directory and create a new file by running `touch .ssh/authorized_keys`.
 12. Back on your local machine, read the contents of the .pub file (public key) by running the `cat` command.
 Copy the public key.
 13. run `sudo nano .ssh/authorized_keys` and paste the contents of the public key into the file.
 Save the file.
-14. Set permissions by running `chmod 700 .ssh` and `chmod 644 .ssh/authorized_keys`.
+14. Set permissions by running `chmod 700 .ssh` and `chmod 644 .ssh/authorized_keys`. run `sudo service ssh restart` to apply changes.
 15. Back on your local machine, run `ssh grader@[YOUR_SERVERS_IP_ADDRESS] -p 22 -i ~.ssh/keyforgrader`.
 You must enter the public IP address after the @ sign for your server.
 This will log you into your server from your local machine's terminal.
 If you set a password when you created the ssh key pair, it will prompt you to enter the password.
 16. On the server, run `sudo nano /etc/ssh/sshd_config`.
 17. Change `PasswordAuthentication yes` to `PasswordAuthentication no`, `Port 22` to `Port 2200`, and `PermitRootLogin prohibit-password` to `PermitRootLogin no`.
 These changes will force key-based authentication, change the server port to 2200 (so you will use -p 2200 to login now), and disable remote login for the root user.